taolicd/taolicd.github.io/_posts/2023-03-10-VSCode-extensions-techwriter.md

 * **Mermaid Preview**: Mermaid diagram preview in VS Code.

-### Style and spell checking
+### Style and spell checkers and readability checker

 * **Vale**: Vale is an excellent style and grammar linter.
-For configuration steps, see my 2023-03-09 post [Install and Configure the Vale CLI to work with Visual Studio Code](https://taolicd.github.io/2023/03/09/configure-vale-for-VSCode.html).
+For installation configuration steps, see my 2023-03-09 post [Install and Configure the Vale CLI to work with Visual Studio Code](https://taolicd.github.io/2023/03/09/configure-vale-for-VSCode.html).

 * **Code Spell Checker**: This tool is helpful for catching spelling errors in code blocks.
 Vale ignores code blocks as far as I know.

+* **Readability check**: To display the readability score of text in plain text or Markdown files.

+### Formatter and converter

+* **Prettier**: Code formatter.

+* **VSCode-Pandoc**: To render PDF, Word, or HTML in VS Code.
+You still need to install [Pandoc](https://pandoc.org/installing.html) separately as the prerequisite.

+### REST API doc related extensions

+* **Swagger Viewer**: For preview Swagger and OpenAPI YML files in VS Code.

+* **Thunder client**: Lightweight REST API client in VS Code.
 ### Other useful extensions

-* **Swagger Viewer**: For preview Swagger and OpenAPI YML files in VS Code.

 * **Word Count**: For counting the number of words in your file.

-* **Office Viewer**: To view MS Word, Excel etc in VS Code.
+* **Office Viewer**: To view Microsoft Word, Excel etc in VS Code.

-* **Prettier**: Code formatter.

-* **Thunder client**: Lightweight REST API client in VS Code.

-* **VSCode-Pandoc**: To render PDF, Word, or HTML in VS Code.
-You still need to install Pandoc separately as the prerequisite.

-* **Readability check**: To display the readability score of text in plain text or Markdown files.

-### Caveat
+#### Caveat
 Do not install too many extensions.
-Having too many extensions might slow down the performance drastically.
+Having too many extensions might slow down the performance of your VS Code.